Aguscorazza/projects/robot_6dof/README.md

 In this case, it was proposed to implement 3 industrial robots (KUKA KR 120 R2100 nano F exlusive) for use in a series assembly line of a foundry parts factory.

 This project was made as part of the Robotics Course at Universidad Nacional de Cuyo.
-A complete report in Spanish is provided as PDF.
+A complete report in Spanish and a full animation of the movement of each robot are provided in this repository.

 ![robots](https://github.com/Aguscorazza/projects/assets/52639694/676352fe-3727-47bb-b3ab-436b0c8ddea8)